 Jack Teagarden’s trombone

-Celia Cruz’s dress and collage of 6 of some of her most iconic shoes
+Celia Cruz’s dress and assortment of 6 of some of her most iconic shoes

 Tito Puentes custom timbales and suit